U.S. Reports Major Drop In Encounters With Iranian Vessels In Persian Gulf

 Mattis said he didn't know the reason for the drop in "bellicose confrontations."

-"They are not coming in as close to our ships," he said.
+"They are not coming in as close to our ships," Mattis said.

 The change came after U.S. President Donald Trump warned he would "blast out of the water" any Iranian vessel that threatened U.S. ships, but Mattis did not attribute the change in Iranian behavior to such threats.